mlogwood/mlogwood.github.io/README.md

 - **Data Granularity**: This project analyzes daily stock data.
 Higher-frequency data, such as minute-level data, might reveal different patterns and provide more actionable insights.

 ## Conclusion
-This analysis demonstrates that there is a statistically significant positive correlation between trading volume and volatility for the selected Dow Jones stocks.
-This finding suggests that trading activity could serve as an indicator of heightened market uncertainty, with higher volume typically reflecting increased price fluctuations.
-These insights could be valuable for investors and traders looking to understand market behavior and adjust their strategies accordingly.
+This project demonstrates that there is a statistically significant positive relationship between trading volume and volatility in selected Dow Jones stocks, as evidenced by the Pearson correlation analysis.
+The Random Forest Regressor model further enhances the understanding of this relationship by providing accurate predictions of volatility based on trading volume.
+Machine learning techniques like this one can be used in the future to refine stock price forecasting models, incorporating a broader range of market data to improve accuracy.

 ### Key Findings:
 - There is a statistically significant positive correlation between trading volume and volatility for the selected Dow Jones stocks.
 - This relationship suggests that trading activity is a useful indicator of market uncertainty, as increased volume often occurs during periods of higher volatility.

 ## Future Work:
-- **Broader Analysis**: Extend the analysis to include all Dow Jones stocks or additional indices for more comprehensive insights.
-This would provide a better understanding of how volume and volatility interact across different sectors and economic cycles.
-- **External Factors**: Investigate how external events (e.g., earnings reports, geopolitical news) influence volume and volatility, and incorporate these factors into the analysis to improve the model's accuracy and predictive power.
-- **Higher Frequency Data**: Consider using higher-frequency data (e.g., minute-level) to explore intraday patterns in trading volume and volatility.
-This could reveal short-term market behavior that may be missed with daily data.
+In the future, this analysis could be expanded by:
+- Incorporating additional features such as market sentiment indicators, interest rates, and macroeconomic data.
+- Exploring other machine learning models, such as support vector machines (SVMs) and neural networks, to improve prediction accuracy.
+- Expanding the scope of the dataset to include more stocks from the DJIA or other stock indices.
+By integrating more sophisticated models and larger datasets, more accurate forecasting could be achieved, providing traders and investors with deeper insights into market behavior.

 ### References
 - Brown, Michael.
 "Dow Jones Index."
 UCI Machine Learning Repository, 2013, https://doi.org/10.24432/C5788V.